Principle Investigator

 Undergraduate Research Assistant

 Emma (she/her) is studying marine biology with a minor in applied mathematics.
 She grew up in Rockport, Massachusetts, right on the ocean.
-As a new member of the lab, she is starting research on Atlantic Bluefin Tuna eye lenses to investigate age, migration patterns, and life history of the tuna.
+Emma’s research focuses on Atlantic Bluefin Tuna eye lenses to investigate age, migration patterns, and life history of the tuna.

 Ben Gowell ’25